-The Company is considered to be a development stage company and although it generated revenue from mining operations in the past continuous commercial operations have been discontinued.
-There can be no assurance that the Company will re-commence commercial production, generate any revenues or be able to operate profitably.
+The Company is considered to be a development stage company and although it generated revenue from mining operations in the past continuous commercial operations were discontinued.
+The Company has released details of a Preliminary Economic Assessment on the viability of re-establishing mining operations at the Palito Mine ("PEA").
+Whilst the board has concluded that the PEA results were sufficiently encouraging to embark on securing the required finance and to undertake the necessary mine development and remedial works there can be no guarantee that the Company will be able to re-commence commercial production, generate any revenues or be able to operate profitably.